 If there is a right to life, is there a right to not choose life?
-Many jurisdictions have regulations that enable patients to choose life-prolonging, life-shortening, or life-ending (for example do not resuscitate directives or removal of artificial feeding tubes) medical treatments in certain end of life situations.
+Many jurisdictions have regulations that enable patients to choose life-prolonging, life-shortening, or life-ending (for example do not resuscitate directives or removal of artificial feeding tubes) medical treatments at a certain end of life situations/choices.
 However, very few jurisdictions enable their citizens the choice to end their lives.
 Several countries are currently debating whether or not to enable their citizens to end their lives with the assistance of the state, and New Zealand is the most advanced in this process with its End of Life Choice Bill.
-This howtoregulate article examines the regulations of those jurisdictions that have developed end of life regulations on the basis of its complexity and the level of autonomy and protection afforded to those considering to end their life.
+This howtoregulate article examines the regulations of those jurisdictions that have developed end of life choices regulations on the basis of its complexity and the level of autonomy and protection afforded to those considering to end their life.

 Regulating for end of life choices is a sensitive topic and so terminology needs to be clear and unambiguous.
-In examining those jurisdictions with end of life regulations the debates in those societies used a variety of terms, and so good regulations provided clear definitions.
+In examining those jurisdictions with end of life choices regulations the debates in those societies used a variety of terms, and so good regulations provided clear definitions.
 End of life is a general term to refer to the choices available in regulations to end life, such as euthanasia, assisted dying and assisted suicide.
 End of life refers to those situations in which a severe deterioration in health, due to the evolution of a disease or another cause, threatens the life of a person irreversibly in the near future1.

-It relates to the specific context of the end of life, a situation in which the main purpose of any medical treatment is palliative, focusing on the quality of life or, at the very least, the control of symptoms that are liable to impair the quality of the end of a patient’s life.2
+It relates to the specific context of the end of life choices, a situation in which the main purpose of any medical treatment is palliative, focusing on the quality of life or, at the very least, the control of symptoms that are liable to impair the quality of the end of a patient’s life.2

 In all but two jurisdictions (Switzerland and Oregon) end of life choices are administered by a medical physician, who administer the death-causing substance.
 In European jurisdictions with end of life regulations, physicians that administer the death-causing substance use the term ‘euthanasia’.
 However, in Canada and Australia, they use the term ‘assisted dying’.
 In Switzerland and Oregon, the person requesting to end their life must self-administer the death-causing substance that has been prescribed for that purpose, and the term ‘assisted suicide’ is used.